lantunes/CraTENet/README.md

 <!--
 TODO
 - rename "ricci_formulas.csv" to "ricci_compositions.csv"
-- create a setup.py for local installation (we won't put this repo on pypi) -- replace `python bin/create_rf_datasets.py` with `create_rf_datasets`, etc., once these scripts have been installed as CLI programs
--- create a getting started section (recommend that users should create a separate conda or virtual env that can be used for installing)
+- create a getting started section (recommend that users should create a separate conda or virtual env that can be used for installing)
 - create a development section
 -- state that the environment can be created with either the requirements.txt or environment.yml